Name: Jane “Jean” Todd Saville

 Church, Clubs and Organizations: Plankinton Congregational Church (1906), possibly Eastern Star.

 Family Connections/Occupations: Todd’s daughter Ella, born in Scotland, lived most of her life in Plankinton.
 Her sister Isabella, widow and mother of 3, lived on their homestead in Hopper Twp (in section 26) from 1881 to 1905.
-In 2020, some of George Saville’s descendants still live in the Plankinton area and on the original homestead in Hopper Twp.
+In 2021, some of her husband’s descendants still live in the Plankinton area and on the original homestead in Hopper Twp.

 Time in Aurora County: 47 years